munificent/craftinginterpreters/book/classes.md

 ^code resolver-initializer-type (1 before, 1 after)

-When we later traverse into a return statement, we check that field and make it an error to return a value from inside an `init()` method:
+When we later traverse into a `return` statement, we check that field and make it an error to return a value from inside an `init()` method:

 ^code return-in-initializer (1 before, 1 after)

 We're *still* not done.
-We statically disallow returning a *value* from an initializer, but you can still use an empty early return:
+We statically disallow returning a *value* from an initializer, but you can still use an empty early `return`:

 ```lox
 class Foo {